nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Command word - `eclear`

-Scenario: You still have entries from the past that you no longer need, and want to remove those outdated entries to not clutter the entries list.
+Scenario: You still have entries from the past that you no longer need, and want to remove those outdated entries to not clutter the entry list.

 ---